Vincent Gigante: Early life and boxing career

-Gigante was a professional light heavyweight boxer between 1944 and 1947, who was known as "The Chin" Gigante.
-He fought 25 matches and lost four, boxing 117 rounds.
+Gigante was a professional light heavyweight boxer between 1944 and 1947, fighting under the moniker "Chin" Gigante.
+He fought twenty-five matches and lost four, boxing 117 rounds.
 His first professional boxing match was against Vic Chambers on July 18, 1944, in Union City, New Jersey, which he lost.
-He then fought Chambers a second time at the St. Nicholas Arena on October 6, 1944, and defeated him.
-He defeated him again on June 29, 1945, at Madison Square Garden.
+Gigante fought Chambers a second time at the St. Nicholas Arena on October 6, 1944, and defeated him.
+He defeated Chambers again on June 29, 1945, at Madison Square Garden.
 His last match was against Jimmy Slade on May 17, 1947, at Ridgewood Grove Arena, Brooklyn, which he lost by technical knockout.

-Gigante lived in Old Tappan, New Jersey, with his wife Olympia Grippa, whom he married in 1950, and their five children, Andrew, Salvatore, Yolanda, Roseanne, and Rita.
-He had a second family at a townhouse on the Upper East Side of Manhattan with his longtime mistress and common-law wife, Olympia Esposito and their three children, Vincent, Lucia and Carmella.
-He often stayed at his mother's apartment in Greenwich Village.
+Gigante lived in Old Tappan, New Jersey, with his wife Olympia Grippa, whom he married in 1950, and their five children: Andrew, Salvatore, Yolanda, Roseanne and Rita.
+He had a second family at a townhouse on the Upper East Side of Manhattan with his longtime mistress and common-law wife, Olympia Esposito, and their three children: Vincent, Lucia and Carmella.
+Gigante often stayed at his mother's apartment in Greenwich Village.